 "I was reading Hogan's book and Miesl was my head coach when I took the coaching class in Austria"- Hubert

 Hubert moved to the US in 1961 and started coaching professionally.
 Michael Curless attended Hubert's first soccer academy in 1981.

 Michael attended Hubert's camps for many years learning how to 'perfect' his soccer skills.
 Michael went on to play at a high level in the US and Europe.
 Michael has a National A license and started AFFC in 2007 with the goal of helping a new generation of players discover the joy and value of improving their soccer technique.

 The foundation of Acadia Fire's soccer playing style is ball possession.
 Players learn specific dribbling and passing techniques that help them feel comfortable with the ball, especially under pressure.

 Acadia Fire practices have a strong emphasis on learning how to score goals, with a special focus on shooting with the instep.
 Players practice 1v1 dribbling moves and creative, attacking tactics that create goal scoring chances.

 Fitness training is an essential aspect of Acadia Fire's program.
 Players practice correct sprinting form and engage in age-appropriate strength, endurance and agility training that is specific for playing soccer.
 Periodic testing assesses player progress.

 A 90 x 60 ft field made of a non-infill turf that provides a clean, grass-like surface.

-A place where players and parents can do homework, watch soccer on TV, and view the practice field.
+A place where parents can do work and watch siblings.

 A warmup and strength training area for flexible practice scheduling.